 Gerry Cornelius was born in London and studied music and conducting at Durham University, the Royal Academy of Music and the State Conservatory of St Petersburg where he was in the class of Ilya Musin.

 As well as mainstream opera, ballet and symphonic repertoire he is particularly in demand to conduct first performances of major new works.
-These include award-winning new operas and ensemble pieces by George Benjamin, Colin Matthews, Errollyn Wallen, Edward Rushton, Julian Philips, Elena Langer and Olga Neuwirth.
-This season he is working with ensembles including musikFabrik Cologne, House of Bedlam and London Sinfonietta and for Royal Opera House Covent Garden, Bregenzer Festspiele and Festival d’Automne Paris.
+These include award-winning new operas and ensemble pieces by George Benjamin, Olga Neuwirth, Thomas Ades, Julian Anderson, Judith Weir, Richard Causton, Judith Weir, Colin Matthews, Errollyn Wallen, Edward Rushton, Julian Philips and Elena Langer.
+He has recently worked with ensembles including musikFabrik Cologne, House of Bedlam and London Sinfonietta and for Royal Opera House Covent Garden, Bregenzer Festspiele and Festival d’Automne Paris.

-Engagements in the 2013/14 season include the British premiere of Olga Neuwirth’s AMERICAN LULU for the Opera Group at the Edinburgh Festival, Bregenz Festival and at the London Young Vic, the world premiere of Catherine Kontz’s chamber opera in Luxemburg, performances with English National Ballet and concerts in Cambridge, Blackheath Halls, for the LPO in London and London Sinfoneitta at the Queen Elizabeth Hall.
+Recent performances include the British premiere of Olga Neuwirth’s AMERICAN LULU for the Opera Group at the Edinburgh Festival, Bregenz Festival and at the London Young Vic, the world premiere of Catherine Kontz’s NEIGE in Luxemburg, performances of SWAN LAKE and ROMEO AND JULIET with English National Ballet at the Royal Albert Hall and THE NUTCRACKER for the Hong Kong Ballet and concerts in Cambridge, Blackheath Halls, for the LPO in London and London Sinfoneitta at the Queen Elizabeth Hall.
+Engagements in 2015 include his debut for English National Opera in the world premiere of Tansy Davies’ BETWEEN WORLDS and ROMEO AND JULIET for the Hong Kong Ballet